-into government planning and budgeting systems, and investments are implemented in line with the PBCRG mechanism.

-■ Output 3: Financing mechanism.
-The PBCRG system is effectively and sustainably established in participating countries and leads to an increased amount of climate change adaptation finance available to the local government and local economy.

-■ Output 4: Outreach, learning and quality assurance.
+- Output 2: Mainstreaming and investments.
+Climate change adaptation is mainstreamed into government planning and budgeting systems, and investments are implemented in line with the PBCRG mechanism. - Output 3: Financing mechanism.
+The PBCRG system is effectively and sustainably established in participating countries and leads to an increased amount of climate change adaptation finance available to the local government and local economy. - Output 4: Outreach, learning and quality assurance.
 The effective role of local authorities and of the PBCRGs in addressing climate change is increasingly recognized at the international level, through outreach, learning and quality assurance.

-The next section of this report presents highlights of LoCAL achievements and progress made in 2019.
+The next section of this report presents highlights of LoCAL achievements and progress made between January 2019 and May 2020.

-2019 highlights
+LoCAL highlights

-s LoCAL entered its second phase of global expansion, 2019 marked a singular year of achievement for LoCAL.
-This was evidenced by a series of actions at the global programme level and across 20 countries aimed at realizing the vision set by LoCAL Board members for LoCAL to 'become a standard and recognized country-based mechanism for developing countries in particular the LDCs, that supports direct access to the Green Climate Fund and other climate finance entities and mechanisms to transfer resources to local governments through national systems for building verifiable climate change adaptation and resilience.'
+s it entered its second phase of global expansion, LoCAL successfully moved forward with a series of actions at the Global Programme level and across more than 20 countries aimed at realizing the vision set by LoCAL Board members - for LoCAL to 'become a standard and recognized countrybased mechanism for developing countries in particular the LDCs, that supports direct access to the Green Climate Fund and other climate finance entities and mechanisms to transfer resources to local governments through national systems for building verifiable climate change adaptation and resilience.'

-This chapter details our 2019 accomplishments by output and indicator, as established in the UNCDF LoCAL Global Project Document and summarized in Figure 2.1.
-Table 2.5, at the end of this chapter, presents an at-a-glance status of 2019 progress versus targets.
-A representative sampling of 2019 achievements follows.
+This chapter details LoCAL accomplishments by output and indicator, as established in the GCCA+ LoCAL Plan of Action and summarized in Figure 2.1.
+Table 2.4, at the end of this chapter, presents an at-a-glance status of progress up to May 2020 versus targets.
+A representative sampling of achievements follows.

-As of end 2019, LoCAL was deployed in 14 countries across Africa, Asia and the Pacific, with a potential population reach of over 10 million.
-Another six countries - Burkina Faso, Côte d'Ivoire, Liberia, Malawi, São Tomé and Príncipe and Uganda - submitted official requests to deploy LoCAL.
+As of May 2020, LoCAL was deployed in 14 countries across Africa, Asia and the Pacific, with a potential population reach of over 10 million.
+Another 11 countries/ states - Burkina Faso, Côte d'Ivoire, Liberia, Malawi, Pakistan, Palestine, São Tomé and Príncipe, Senegal, Solomon Islands, Sudan and Uganda - had submitted official requests to deploy LoCAL.

-- In 2019, LoCAL expanded to 157 new local governments, thereby reaching a total of 280 local governments.
-This represents an almost 10-fold increase over 2014, when LoCAL reached 29 local governments in seven countries. - LoCAL mobilized \$23.9 million in 2019 in direct and parallel funding.
-Of this, LoCAL delivered \$10.9 million to participating countries and local governments in the form of grants, capacity building and operational support at the national and subnational levels.
-Since its inception, LoCAL has mobilized a total of \$84.3 million. - In 2019, 322 climate change adaptation interventions were financed across six countries Bangladesh, Benin, Bhutan, Ghana, The Gambia and Mozambique using LoCAL grants.
-This brings the number of climate change adaptation interventions financed by LoCAL since 2014 to 959.
-In terms of beneficiary outreach, 439,506 direct beneficiaries including 236,477 women benefited from LoCAL investments in 2019. - transition through the LoCAL phased approach.
-In 2019, Cambodia joined Bhutan in beginning Phase III, reaching 50 districts across the country.
-Ghana secured financial support to transition from Phase I to Phase II.
+- During the reporting period, LoCAL expanded to 170 new local governments, thereby reaching a total of 293 local governments.
+This represents a 10-fold increase over 2014, when LoCAL reached 29 local governments in seven countries. - LoCAL mobilized \$33.8 million between January 2019 and May 2020 in direct and parallel funding.
+Of this, LoCAL delivered \$14.2 million to participating countries and local governments in the form of grants, capacity building and operational support at the national and subnational levels.
+Since its inception, LoCAL has mobilized a total of \$94.2 million. - During the reporting period, 639 climate change adaptation interventions were financed across seven countries Bangladesh, Benin, Bhutan, Cambodia, Ghana, The Gambia and Mozambique using PBCRGs.
+This brings the number of climate change adaptation interventions financed by LoCAL since 2014 to 1,276.
+In terms of beneficiary outreach, 496,371 direct beneficiaries including 261,532 women benefited from LoCAL investments implemented during the reporting period.